theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 3) Navigate into a known location with the equivalent command as `cd` which is `pushd` or `popd`

-4) Using `scp` to move some infomation from scratch to your local computer.
+4) Using `rsync` to move some infomation from scratch to your local computer.

-    $ scp zID@katana.restech.unsw.edu.au:"srv/scratch/zID/fastqc_untrimmed_fastq/*.html" .
+    $ rsync zID@katana.restech.unsw.edu.au:"srv/scratch/zID/fastqc_untrimmed_fastq/*.html" .

  Understanding the Phred Quality Score
 -----------------------------------------

-How the phred quality score actually makes sense in terms of accuracy:
+How the phred quality score makes sense in terms of accuracy:

 ![qualscore](../assets/img/qualscore.png)